mydnic/laravel-feedback-component/README.md

 This will re-publish the compiled JS and CSS files, but also the svg files located in `public/vendor/kustomer/assets`.
 If you want to use your own images, please update the configuration file.

 <a name="include-assets"></a>
-### Include Kustomer assets with your own assets
+### Include assets with your own assets

-Optionnally, you can import the `.vue` and `.sass` files into your own `resources/js` and `resources/sass` folders, allowing you to heavily customize the Kustomer components and layout.
+Optionnally, you can import the `.vue` and `.sass` files into your own `resources/js` and `resources/sass` folders, allowing you to heavily customize the Feedback Component components and layout.

 This will also allow you to end up with only one compiled `.js` and `.css` in your app.